stellar/stellar-core/docs/design.md

 - Bucket list
 - memo in txs
 - seq numbers
-	- top buyte is the slot so we have 256 slots
+	- top byte is the slot so we have 256 slots
-- can we drop the idea of transaction rate?
 - what to do about inner ledger arbitrage?
 - should we make payments that go through the same orderbook in the same ledger cross each other?
 	- this will make things way more complicated but could potentially increase the liquidity a lot.